 When they call (and they will), be prepared:

 They'll say: "These are our standard charges."
-You respond: "Standard doesn't mean legal.
-Courts have ruled charges like these unconscionable."
+You respond: "Standard doesn't mean reasonable.
+Courts have found charges like these unconscionable when challenged."

 They'll say: "We can offer you a 30% discount."
 You respond: "That still leaves the bill at 700% of Medicare rates.
-I'll pay Medicare plus 50% today."
+Private insurance pays around 254% of Medicare on average.
+I'll pay 200% of Medicare today."

 They'll say: "We'll send this to collections."
 You respond: "Go ahead.
 I have documentation of price gouging that no court will uphold."